MicrosoftDocs/architecture-center/docs/example-scenario/web/design-api-developer-experiences-management-github-content.md

 ### Platform administration

-Platform administration focuses on the overall hosting, management, and governance of the API platform, along with providing an end-to-end solution for administration of the various line-of-business applications and services.
+Platform administration focuses on the overall hosting, management, and governance of the API platform.
+It also provides an end-to-end solution for administration of the various line-of-business applications and services.
 Major areas of focus are subscription management, billing, and invoicing.
 Platform administration also provides generation of business insights & analytics to present the overall health of the service, including its financial and operational aspects.

 Platform administration comprises the following capabilities: